 Last CallLast CallLast Call is The Takeout’s online watering hole where you can chat, share recipes, and use the comment section as an open thread.
 Here’s what we’ve been reading/watching/listening around the office today.

-Kevin Pang was the founder and editor-in-chief of The Takeout, and director of the documentary For Grace on Netflix.
+Kevin Pang was the founding editor of The Takeout, and director of the documentary For Grace.